AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-If you live in California and your driver’s license or registration has been suspended, to reinstate it, you’ll be required to file an SR-22 with the state’s Department of Motor Vehicles (DMV).
+If you live in California and your driver’s license or registration has been suspended you’ll need to file an SR-22 with the state’s Department of Motor Vehicles (DMV) to get it reinstated.
 An SR-22 is proof that you have the state’s minimum liability insurance required.

-Unfortunately, an SR-22 indicates that you’re a high-risk driver, so you’ll pay much higher insurance premiums for the exact same coverage.
-It will also be harder to find coverage in the first place.
-Here’s everything you need to know about getting car insurance with an SR-22 in California.
+An SR-22 indicates that you’re a high-risk driver.
+Unfortunately, this means you’ll pay higher insurance premiums for the same coverage, and it may be harder to find coverage.
+This guide reviews what you need to know about getting car insurance with an SR-22 in California.

 SR-22 Insurance in California

-If you’re getting SR-22 insurance in California, expect to pay about 93 percent more than you would as a low-risk driver, although this increase ranges from 6 to 155 percent depending on the insurance provider.
-On average, SR-22 car insurance in California costs $1,304 annually.
+If you’re getting SR-22 insurance in California, expect to pay about 96 percent more than you would as a low-risk driver, although this increase ranges from 24 to 208 percent depending on the insurance provider and violation.
+On average, SR-22 car insurance in California costs $4,561 annually.
 See below for specific companies’ averages.

-Average annual cost of car insurance by company With clean driving history With SR-22 Percentage difference
+Average annual cost of car insurance by company Clean record SR-22 Percentage difference

 Your insurance provider will file an SR-22 for you and send it to the DMV once your license or registration is reinstated.
-Then the state will know you have the minimum amount of insurance it requires, so you’ll be able to drive legally again.
+The SR-22 proves you have the minimum required insurance, allowing you to drive legally again.

 Non-Owner SR-22 Insurance